 Year round we offer great possibilities for observing fantastic wildlife, as the different species of animals do not migrate.

 The best time to observe many a huge variety of animals is from May to October.
 This is the dry season when the trees drop their leaves because it hardly ever rains.
 During this season the animals cannot easily hide and are often found near the river or at waterholes.
+Though out the year bushbucks, wartogs and monkeys visit our garden daily.
+But in this dry season our green lawns are attracting a great number of animals: Kudu, waterbuck, nyala, hippo, impala, baboon and the very rare side stribed Jackel.

 This period is also the coolest, though it is not cold.
-Daytime temperatures are mostly around 20-250 C. Some days are warmer and some may be slightly cooler.
+Daytime temperatures are mostly around 20-25o C. Some days are warmer and some may be slightly cooler.
 This suits all those people who may not enjoy the hot African summer temperatures.

 We are often asked for advice regarding gratuities.
 First and foremost gratituities are entirely up to yoursef to deside, as nothing is required.
 If you wish to tip for the services these guidelines may be useful: